Poncelet Parabola Pirouettes: Introduction

 \section{Introduction}

 We visit three-dozen surprising Euclidean phenomena manifested by parabolas dynamically inscribed or circumscribed about Poncelet families of triangles.
 As shown in \cref{fig:poncelet-tris}, these are triangles simultaneously inscribed and circumscribed about two conics \cite{dragovic11}.
 Examples of works exploring loci and invariants of Poncelet triangle families include \cite{odehnal2011-poristic,pamfilos2020,reznik2020-intelligencer,skutin2013-isogonal,zaslavsky2003-trajectories}.
+The references used in this paper with respect to classic concepts and facts, are not linked to the original sources; only specific contributions are listed as articles and directly linked to their sources.

 Referring to \cref{fig:circumparabolas-basic}, every triangle is associated with a 1d family of {\em circumparabolas} which pass through the three vertices.
 These can be swept as (i) the image under isogonal conjugation of lines tangent to the circumcircle, or (ii) as the image under isotomic conjugation of lines tangent to the Steiner ellipse\footnote{This is the unique circumellipse centered on the barycenter $X_2$ \cite[Circumconic]{mw}.}.
-For more details on both isotomic and isogonal conjugation, see \cref{app:conjug}.
+For details on both isotomic and isogonal conjugation, see \cite{akopyan2007-conics}, \cite{garcia2021-impa} and \cref{app:conjug}.

-Similarly, every triangle is associated with a 1d family of inscribed parabolas or {\em inparabolas}, tangent to each of the sidelines, see \cref{fig:inparabolas-basic}(left).
+Similarly, every triangle is associated with a 1d family of inscribed parabolas or {\em inparabolas}, tangent to each of the sidelines, see \cref{fig:inparabolas-basic-left} and \cref{fig:inparabolas-basic-right}.

 The focus $F$ (resp.
 Brianchon\footnote{This is the perspector of a triangle and an inconic \cite{mw}.} point $\Pi$) always lies on the circumcircle (resp.
 Steiner ellipse) \cite{mw}.
 So to generate all inparabolas one can either (i) sweep $F$ over the circumcircle, or (ii) sweep $\Pi$ over the Steiner circumellipse.